Salad Dressings

 A mustard mayonnaise made from hard boiled eggs

-veg salad sauce
+veg salad dressing

 You can use this as a salad dressing, but it also makes a good sauce for steamed vegetables or with fish.